Northern Minnesota Resorts Concerned About Lingering Ice Ahead Of Fishing Opener

 And it’s not just fishing.
 Ideally, northern Minnesota resorts would be ready for other outdoor activities by now.
 Exactly one year ago, they were golfing at Sugar Lake Lodge.
 But this year the grounds crew hasn’t had much of a chance to do anything.

 “It’s just a waiting game and being patient is really hard, because people want to get out and they want to get up here and we want to provide but what can we do at this point?
-We’d love to get our boats in the water, but here we are,” Oxborough said.MORE NEWS: COVID In Minnesota: 1,464 New Cases, 10 Deaths Reported Friday
+We’d love to get our boats in the water, but here we are,” Oxborough said.MORE NEWS: Man Shot In Anoka Saturday Morning

 Lake Vermillion and Lake Bemidji are some of the other lakes that are seeing thick ice, as of now.
 Fishing guides are skeptical that parts of Lake of the Woods may not be ready for the Minnesota fishing opener on May 14.